Tech-Debt-Burndown/TDBwebsite/content/episode/episode1.md

 Anglo-American: Principle based, broad brush of expectations and relying on audit companies

-Swiss: More acomparative: an expectation of participants in the marketplace to reach a certain standards.
+Swiss: More comparative: an expectation of participants in the marketplace to reach a certain standards.

 Nick mentioned US auditors are asking more about tech debt but not getting highly specific enough to differentiate betwen tech debt and policy debt which might drive it.